davidruffner/cv-people-detector/README.md

 ## Beginnings of next phase
-We have followed a [few](https://realpython.com/blog/python/face-detection-in-python-using-a-webcam/) [blogs](http://www.codeproject.com/Articles/10248/Motion-Detection-Algorithms) to utilize the some motion detection algorithm.
-Below is an image showing the detection of a walker using using differences between frames and thresholding.
-We hope to implement more advances algorithms soon...
+We have followed a [few](https://realpython.com/blog/python/face-detection-in-python-using-a-webcam/) [blogs](http://www.codeproject.com/Articles/10248/Motion-Detection-Algorithms) to utilize some motion detection algorithms.
+Below is an image showing the detection of a walker using differences between frames and thresholding.
+We hope to implement more advanced algorithms soon...

 ![walker](https://github.com/davidruffner/cv-people-detector/blob/master/resources/frame71.png?raw=true)